olympic-minds/ai-bench/tasks/assert-tasks/example-task/problem-statement.md

 Make sure you use a valid c++ vector definition.
+Only output the values in brackets
 ```cpp
 #include<bits/stdc++.h>
 using namespace std;